ashayp22/WordSearchSolver/README.md

 A step by step series of examples that tell you how to get a development env running

-Download the zipped version of this repository and choose the C# version or Java version of the algorithm.
-Then, add the unzipped files to your project directory
+Download the zipped version of this repository and unzip the folder.

-Next, adjust the hyperparameters found in Settings.cs or Settings.java if you want to.
+Next, navigate to the directory through command prompt or terminal and type the following:
 ```
-public static int NUM_AI = 40; //changes the number of agents to 40
+node app.js
 ```
 You should now be ready to implement the algorithm in your project.

 ## Authors